loup icon

 Beer

-Pour a cup of beer into a bowl and soak the jewelry in there for 5-10 minutes.
+Pour a cup of beer into a bowl and soak the jewelry for 5–10 minutes.
 Remove and rub clean with a cloth.

 Results